 Try a New Point of View

 Despite the advantage of the third person, beginning writers tend to fall back on the first person, either because it's easier or they are writing about themselves.
 Even if your story is autobiographical, consider trying the third person.
 Doing this will help you view your story more dispassionately and allow you to tell it more effectively.
 It might also show you directions for the story you hadn't considered.

-When choosing between limited and omniscient, it may be easier to use third person limited, which still adheres closely to one person's point of view.
-You can start with third person limited, then, if you like, switch over to omniscient if you find you need more than one point of view to tell your story.
+When choosing between a limited and omniscient perspective, it may be easier to use third-person limited, which still adheres closely to one person's point of view.
+You can start with third-person limited, then, if you like, switch over to omniscient if you find you need more than one point of view to tell your story.
 This opportunity to switch gears should make it easier for you.